egidijus/funkwhale/docs/users/followchannel.rst

   URL to the channel
 - Click "Subscribe"

-Following Funwkhale Channels Through the Fediverse
+Following Funkwhale Channels Through the Fediverse
 --------------------------------------------------

 Funkwhale channels can be followed from different ActivityPub-enabled applications